Here are the answers to all the questions pet owners are asking about Covid-19

 All the evidence shows human outbreaks of Covid-19 are driven by person-to-person contact.
 As a precaution, however, owners who have tested positive for Covid-19 are advised to avoid close contact with their pets and to wash their hands thoroughly before and after contact with their food and belongings.

 Surely if a few pets can become infected, my pets could?

 Given how widely distributed Covid-19 now is in the human population, there is a possibility for some animals to become infected through close contact with infected humans.
 But there remains no evidence that cats or dogs can spread Covid-19 to humans.

 There have been a small number of cases in which the virus has caused illness in cats.
 In one of those, both the owner, who had recently returned from Italy, and the cat tested positive for Covid-19.
 The cat started to show symptoms one week after the owner’s return.
 These included vomiting, diarrhoea, coughing and superficial breathing.
 The virus was later found in the cat’s faeces and sick.
 The cat began to recover nine days after first showing clinical signs.
 There has also been a high-profile case of a tiger testing positive after coming into contact with an infected zookeeper.
 Dogs do also appear to be susceptible to infection but appear to be less affected than cats.

 Have any other pets been tested for Covid-19?

 One of the world’s leading veterinary diagnostics firms tested thousands of dogs and cats for the new coronavirus, and not a single case came back positive.
-This backs up the theory that pets cannot catch or spread Covid-19.
 The company has confirmed it now has the capability to test pets for the virus en-masse if it ever becomes necessary.

 Didn’t Covid-19 start in animals?